Christian Cage: Championship pursuits and injuries (2012–2014)

 At Elimination Chamber on February 19, 2012, Christian returned from his injury to show support for John Laurinaitis.
 Christian appeared on the March 16 episode of SmackDown, hosting an episode of The Peep Show and given a spot on Laurinaitis' team in a 12-man tag match at WrestleMania XXVIII on April 1.
-On the March 26 episode of Raw, Christian was injured once again after (kayfabe) re-aggravating his neck and shoulder in a match with CM Punk.
+On the March 26 episode of Raw SuperShow, Christian was injured once again after (kayfabe) re-aggravating his neck and shoulder in a match with CM Punk.
 Despite the injury, Christian still appeared at the WWE Hall of Fame ceremony to induct long-time friend Edge.

-Christian made his return at Over the Limit on May 20, where he won a battle royal to receive a title match for either the Intercontinental or United States Championship and (despite originally selecting to face Santino Marella for the United States Championship) went on to defeat Cody Rhodes later in the show to win his fourth Intercontinental Championship, turning face once again.
-Christian later explained his turn as inducting Edge into the WWE Hall of Fame in 2012 made him realize that his career could end in an instant and wanted to end his career with the fans' support, wanting to win multiple championships and leave having a Hall of Fame career, much like his best friend.
+Christian made his return at Over the Limit on May 20, as a face, where he won a battle royal and defeated Cody Rhodes later in the show to win his fourth Intercontinental Championship.
 At No Way Out on June 17, Christian retained the Intercontinental Championship against Rhodes in a rematch.
-On the June 29 episode of SmackDown, Christian and Marella defeated Rhodes and David Otunga to qualify for spots in the World Heavyweight Championship Money in the Bank ladder match.
-At Money in the Bank on July 15, Christian was unsuccessful as the match was won by Dolph Ziggler.
 At Raw 1000 on July 23, Christian lost the Intercontinental Championship to The Miz ending his reign at 63 days and failed to regain it in a rematch the same week on SmackDown.